 - May 12: Mills enlisted in the C.S.
 Army.

 - May and June: Company Muster Roll.
 Present.

 - July and August: Company Muster Roll.
 Absent.
 Remarks “Absent at convalescent camp at Springfield.”

 - September and October: Company Muster Roll.
 Absent.
 Remarks “Absent sick.”

-- August 31: Attached to Walkers division hospital Lauderdale, Mississippi.
-By this point Mills has been promoted to Corporal.
+- August 31: Attached to Walkers division hospital Lauderdale, MS. By this point Mills has been promoted to Corporal.

-- November 30: Mills fights with his regiment in the Battle of Franklin.
+- November 30: Mills fought with his regiment in the Battle of Franklin.
 He was fighting near the Southwest flank near the current Carter House parking lot.
 He was wounded.

-- December 15: Mills C. Brinson dies in Franklin, Tennessee from the wounds he received fighting on November 30th.
-Mills is buried at the McGavock Confederate Cemetery in section 79, grave no. 45.
+- December 15: Mills C. Brinson died in Franklin, TN from the wounds he received fighting on November 30th.
+Mills was buried at the McGavock Confederate Cemetery in section 79, grave no. 45.